-In today’s post I’m going to be talking about four keys to writing cold email that converts.
+In today’s post, I’m going to be talking about cold emails, cold email examples and four tips that make them work.

 And when I refer to cold email, this might be people who are cold prospects completely.

-It might be people you haven't engaged within a long while or people your touch with on LinkedIn.
+It might be a decision maker, people you haven't engaged within a long while, or people you're in touch with on LinkedIn.

 Or maybe you met at a conference, event, or social function.

 Just any group of prospects that you don't have much of a relationship with at this point.

 People dislike cold email because most people are terrible at it.

 This is because they take one of two misinformed paths when it comes to cold emails and cold email templates.

 They get blinded by the idea of cold email automation and they forget completely about the recipient on the other end of the email.
 This can result in ineffective cold emails with little to no response rate.
 Many people will use the same cold email template for different prospects, which doesn't work very well.